Khin Shwe: Business holding

 Along with Htay Myint, Dagon Win Aung and Nay Zin Latt, Khin Shwe serves as a patron of the Myanmar Hoteliers Association.

 Shwe Mann and Khin Shwe are related by marriage: Shwe Mann's son, Toe Naing Mann, is married to Zay Zin Latt (ဇေဇင်လတ်), Khin Shwe's daughter.
 Khin Shwe's son Zay Thiha (ဇေသီဟ), promoter of the World Lethwei Championship, is married to Nanda Hlaing, a Burmese actress and model.

+In 2021, he opened Zaykabar Museum, the largest private museum in Myanmar, in Yangon.

 Political career

 He is a member of the Union Solidarity and Development Party.
 In the 2010 Myanmar general election, he contested the Yangon Region № 9 constituency winning a majority of 173,208 (73.76 percent of the votes), won a House of Nationalities seat.

-In the aftermath of the 2021 Myanmar coup d'état, he was arrested and sent to Insein Prison on 23 March 2021 along with his son Zay Thiha, following a conflict over a failed building development on military-owned land in Yangon.
+In the aftermath of the 2021 Myanmar coup d'état, he was arrested and sent to Insein Prison on 21 March 2022 along with his son Zay Thiha, following a conflict over a failed building development on military-owned land in Yangon.
 They are the first major cronies to be arrested after the coup.
+Khin Shwe was released in September 2024 on reported health grounds with a junta pardon.